lowrycito/handbook/pages/study-manual-general-handbook.md

       * 29.2.6.
 Ward Youth Council MeetingLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.2.7.
 Other Ward Meetings and ClassesLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
       * 29.2.8.
 Schedules for Sunday MeetingsLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
+      * 29.2.9.
+Easter and ChristmasLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.
     * 29.3.
 Stake Meetings

       * 29.3.1.
 Stake ConferenceLatter-day Saints meet together to worship, edify each other, and teach and learn the gospel.